ibm-cloud-docs/key-protect/key-rings.md

     </table>

-    A successful request returns an HTTP `204 No Content` response, which indicates that your key ring was deleted.
+    A successful request returns an HTTP `204 No Content` response, which indicates that the key ring was successfully deleted.

 <!--- TODO end: DO NOT MERGE INTO PRODUCTION UNTIL 1/15/2021 -->